Fellow traveller: Interwar period

-In the U.S., the European term fellow-traveller was adapted to describe persons politically sympathetic to, but not members of, the Communist Party USA (CPUSA), who shared the political perspectives of Communism.
-In the 1920s and 1930s, the political, social, and economic problems in the U.S. and throughout the world, caused partly by the Great Depression, motivated idealistic young people, artists, and intellectuals to become sympathetic to the Communist cause, in hope they could overthrow capitalism.
+In 1936, the newspaper columnist Max Lerner included the term fellow traveller in the article "Mr. Roosevelt and His Fellow Travelers" (The Nation).
+In the United States, the European term fellow traveller was adapted to describe persons politically sympathetic to, but not members of, the American Communist Party.
+In the 1920s and 1930s, the political, social, and economic problems in American society and throughout the world, caused partly by the Great Depression in the United States, motivated idealistic young people, students, artists, industrial syndicalists, labor unionists, philosophers, social critics, and intellectuals to become sympathetic to the communist cause, in hope they could overthrow capitalism and stop the exploitation of workers.
 To that end, black Americans joined the CPUSA (1919) because some of their politically liberal stances (e.g. legal racial equality) corresponded to the political struggles of black people for civil rights and social justice, in the time when Jim Crow laws established and maintained racial segregation throughout the United States.
-Moreover, the American League for Peace and Democracy (ALPD) was the principal socio-political group who actively worked by anti-fascism rather than by pacifism; as such, the ALPD was the most important organization within the Popular Front, a pro-Soviet coalition of anti-fascist political organizations.
+Moreover, the American League for Peace and Democracy (ALPD) was the principal socio-political group who actively worked by anti-fascism rather than by pacifism; as such, the ALPD was the most important organization within the U.S. popular front, a pro-Soviet coalition of anti-fascist political organizations.

-As in Europe, in the 1920s and 1930s, the intellectuals of the U.S. either sympathized with or joined the U.S. Communist Party, to oppose the economic excesses of capitalism and fascism, which they perceived as its political form.
-In 1936, the newspaper columnist Max Lerner included the term fellow traveler in the article "Mr. Roosevelt and His Fellow Travelers" (The Nation).

-In 1938, Joseph Brown Matthews Sr. featured the term in the title of his political biography Odyssey of a Fellow Traveler (1938); later, J. B. Matthews was the chief investigator for the anti-Communist activities of the House Un-American Activities Committee (HUAC).
+Among the American writers and intellectuals known as fellow-travellers were Ernest Hemingway and Theodore Dreiser, novelists whose works of fiction occasionally were critical of capitalism and its excesses, whilst John Dos Passos, a known left-winger, moved to the political right and became a staunch anti-communist.
+In 1938, Joseph Brown Matthews Sr. featured the term in the title of his political biography Odyssey of a Fellow Traveler (1938); later, Matthews Sr. became the chief investigator for the anti-communist activities of the House Un-American Activities Committee (HUAC).
 Robert E. Stripling also credited Matthews: "J.B.
 Matthews, a former Communist fellow traveler (and, incidentally, the originator of that apt tag)..."

-Among the writers and intellectuals known as fellow travelers were Ernest Hemingway and Theodore Dreiser novelists whose works of fiction occasionally were critical of capitalism and its excesses, whilst John Dos Passos, a known left-winger, moved to the right-wing and became a staunch anti-Communist.

-Likewise, the editor of The New Republic magazine, Malcolm Cowley had been a fellow traveler during the 1930s, but broke from the Communist Party, because of the ideological contradictions inherent to the Molotov–Ribbentrop Pact (Treaty of Non-aggression between Germany and the Union of Soviet Socialist Republics, 23 August 1939).
-The novelist and critic Waldo Frank was a fellow traveler during the mid-1930s, and was the chairman of the League of American Writers, in 1935, but was ousted as such, in 1937, when he called for an enquiry to the reasons for Joseph Stalin's purges (1936–38) of Russian society.
+Likewise, the editor of The New Republic magazine, Malcolm Cowley, had been a fellow traveller during the 1930s but broke away from the American Communist Party (CPUSA) because of the ideological contradictions inherent to the Molotov–Ribbentrop Pact (Treaty of Non-aggression between Germany and the Union of Soviet Socialist Republics, 23 August 1939) signed by Joseph Stalin and Adolf Hitler.
+The novelist and critic Waldo Frank was a fellow traveller during the mid-1930s, and became the chairman of the League of American Writers in 1935 but was ousted as such in 1937, when he called for an enquiry to the reasons for Stalin's Great Purges in the Soviet Union (1936–1938).